 Targeted controls focused on reducing the pollution that can enter local waterways.
-This was primarily achieved through publicizing outlets to encourage public reporting of illegal dumping and discharging; conducting cleanups of litter along roads and greenways highlighted as heavily trafficked or high in pollution; and repairing sanitary sewer pipes to eliminate sanitary sewer overflow and leaks.
+This was primarily achieved through publicizing outlets to encourage public reporting of illegal dumping and discharging; identifying SSOs on private property and providing enforcement to correct them; and repairing public sanitary sewer pipes to eliminate sanitary sewer overflow and leaks.

-During the 2021 permit year, the city continued its efforts to reduce the amount of pet waste polluting stormwater runoff through the Scoop the Poop program.
-An educational pamphlet to inform the public and raise awareness of the concern was distributed in 2021 at the Texas A&M University Sustainability Day event.
-Also, the Parks and Recreation Department ensures that disposal bags are continuously restocked at pet waste stations throughout the city.
+During the 2023 permit year, the City continued its efforts to reduce the amount of pet waste polluting stormwater runoff through the Scoop the Poop program.
+An educational pamphlet to inform the public and raise awareness of the concern was distributed in 2023 at the Texas A&M University Sustainability

+Day event.
+Also, the Parks and Recreation Department ensures that disposal bags are continuously restocked at pet waste stations throughout the City.